applicaster/developer.applicaster.com/content/zapp-manual/zapp-manual.md

 After you complete the task you’ll have an app with the following features:

 * Structured dummy content.
-* dummy EPG according to the template options.
+* Dummy EPG according to the template options.
 * The option to fire Sync button events.